eliminmax/uclp/docs/BinaryFormat.md

 ## Loader

 The loader program first parses and validates the header and runtime environment.
-If successful, it places a pointer to the array of foreign function addresses in the `RBP` register, and the address of the variable segment start in the `RBX` register, then passes control into the code segment using the x86 `call` instruction.
+If successful, it places a pointer to the array of foreign function addresses in the `R12` register, and the address of the variable segment start in the `RBX` register, then passes control into the code segment using the x86 `call` instruction.
 If the validation or setup fail, it prints an error and returns exit code 1; If the code segment returns, it returns exit code 0, but the code segment itself might not return.

-Registers other than `RBP` and `RBX` have unspecified starting values.
+Registers other than `R12` and `RBX` have unspecified starting values.